magento/devdocs/src/cloud/project/new-relic.md

 Do not modify any alerts included in the Managed alerts for Adobe Commerce policy.
 We update and improve the alert conditions in this policy over time, which overwrites any customizations you add to the policy.

-Instead of modifying an existing alert, you can create a new alert policy.
+Instead of modifying an existing alert, you can create an alert policy.
 Then, copy the alert conditions to the new policy.
 See [Update policies or conditions] in the New Relic documentation.

 {:.bs-callout-tip}
 See [Alerts concepts and workflow] in the New Relic documentation for more detailed information about Alerts, alert policies, and notification channels.